Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Speed: 8
  - Special: Interrupt

-Effects: This can only be done immediately after you miss with a thrown ranged weapon attack (or multi-throw); compare your Ninjutsu Accuracy with a +4 bonus against the defense that you just missed.
+Effects: This jutsu can be used as interrupt in response to missing with a thrown ranged weapon attack (or multi-throw); compare your Ninjutsu Accuracy with a +4 bonus against the defense that you just missed.
 If you then hit, you deal no damage or effects based on the original attack (you still missed), but you apply a -2 Immobilization Penalty to your intended target as you attach the thrown weapon’s shadow to theirs.

-They are then anchored to the thrown weapon (which is assumed to have landed at their feet), and to free themselves (and end the Immobilization) they must wrestle free as a Speed 6 action, rolling a Grapple Check (as the defender) against you (as the attacker), using your CHA in place of STR with a penalty to their Grapple Check equal to their Immobilization penalty; bonuses to grapples apply to both.
+They are then anchored to the thrown weapon (which is assumed to have landed at their feet), and to free themselves (and end the Immobilization) they must wrestle free as a Speed 6 action, rolling a Grapple Check (as the defender) against you (as the attacker), jwith you using your NDB in place of PDB.
+They take a penalty to their grapple roll equal to the Immobility penalty from this technique.
+A successful grapple check by someone anchored by this technique completely clears their Immobility penalty.
 Alternatively, they can just move far enough away from the anchor point that the shadow breaks, reducing the penalty by 1 every ten yards away from the anchor point they move.

-If used on a target already anchored by this jutsu’s effect, you can choose to make use of it on someone even if you hit them with a thrown ranged weapon attack, and the Immobilization Penalty stacks with itself to a maximum of -6.
-A successful Grapple Check by someone anchored with this jutsu completely clears their Immobilization Penalty.
+If used on a target already anchored by this jutsu’s effect, you can choose to make use of it on someone even if you hit them with a thrown ranged weapon attack, and the Immobility Penalty stacks with itself, to a maximum of -6.

 #### --( Kage-Kubishibari no Jutsu - Shadow-Neck Binding Technique )--
 Using the Nara’s connection to someone else’s shadow, they use their shadow control to expand a tendril of shadow up to a target’s neck, typically taking the shape of actual hands and fingers, to strangle and injure someone they have caught.